 Note: For the purposes of this policy, an "hour" of instruction is interpreted as 50 minutes of contact time or its equivalent.
-Thus each semester hour of credit involves 15 x 50 =750 minutes = 12.5 hours of contact time, or its equivalent, excluding registration and final examination periods.
+Thus each semester hour of credit involves 15 x 50 = 750 minutes = 12.5 hours of contact time, or its equivalent, excluding registration and final examination periods.

-Release of Student Record Information MTSA Policy 5.1.301
+Release of Student Record Information

-MTSA shall comply with all provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974 (as amended) (20 U.S.C. § 1232g) pertaining to the release of student records.
+MTSA shall comply with all provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974 (as amended) (20 U.S.C. § 1232g, 34 CFR Part 99) pertaining to the release of student records.
+MTSA shall disclose to current students annually of their rights under the FERPA Act.